 - Your personal characteristics (e.g., being punctual to work, “thirsting” for knowledge, great team player, leadership skills, etc.) are NOT important.
 What is?
 Your technical skills as related to CS!

-- Since you are applying to an academic program, you should have at least one academic reference.
+- Since you are applying to an academic program, you should have at least one academic reference (and preferably two).

 - For an academic letter writer, ask a professor/teacher who has had you in a CS-related class; if you have a non-CS or related background and took few or no CS classes, ask a professor who taught you in a challenging, technical course.
 Regardless, ask them to comment specifically on your technical abilities – how did you meet the challenges of their course; how did you solve problems; what skills, knowledge, and tools did you bring to bear on the problem or project?